Skip to content

 Alumni who have graduated from UT with a degree in English and literature have gone on to write books and work for magazines like Teen Vogue.
 Others have become advertisers, teachers, video game designers, entrepreneurs, and more using the invaluable storytelling and strategic-thinking skills they obtained from their courses.

-English and literature careers
+English & literature careers

 • Editor